 - Leadership and Service

 - Collaboration with families, school districts, communities, and others

 - Partnership with other agencies that will enable children who are hard of hearing, deaf or have vision loss to succeed now and in the future

-The Tucson campus now has over 25 buildings—athletic recreational facilities, dormitories, libraries, laboratories and classrooms.
+The Tucson campus has over 25 buildings—athletic recreational facilities, dormitories, libraries, laboratories and classrooms.
 One of the most noteworthy buildings is the Berger Performing Arts Center, which is renowned for its spacious seating, superb acoustics and highly popular performances of local, statewide and national artists.
-The Tucson campus is also recognized for its beautiful landscaping, important place in Arizona history, and well-maintained open areas.
+The Tucson campus is also recognized for its beautiful landscaping, its important place in Arizona history, and its well-maintained open areas.

 Phoenix Day School for the Deaf (PDSD) is an ASDB school campus located in Phoenix.
 PDSD was established in 1967 because Phoenix parents wanted their children, who were deaf or hard of hearing, to go to a school closer to home.
 Over 350 students attend PDSD, which offers instruction from preschool through 12th grade.
 In addition to classroom instruction, PDSD provides services such as counseling, communication instruction, audiology, occupational and physical therapy, vocational training, career counseling and post-school transition planning.
-PDSD strives to provide students with language skills in both American Sign Language (ASL) and English.
+PDSD provides students with language skills in both American Sign Language (ASL) and English.

 Through modernization and diversification of its operations, curriculum growth and expansion of learning opportunities, ASDB continues to lead the nation in serving students who are deaf, hard of hearing, blind, visually impaired or deafblind in the state of Arizona.